English

 hestes@monmouth.edu

-Alex Gilvarry, Assistant Professor and M.F.A.
-Program Director (Graduate Faculty).
+Alex Gilvarry, Associate Professor (Graduate Faculty).
 B.A., M.F.A., Hunter College.
 Specialty is creative writing, fiction.

 agilvarr@monmouth.edu

-Susan M Goulding, Associate Professor and Chair (Graduate Faculty).
+Susan M. Goulding, Associate Professor (Graduate Faculty).
 B.A., M.A., Adelphi University; Ph.D., New York University.
 Specialties are eighteenth-century British literature, women’s studies, British history, and reception history.

 goulding@monmouth.edu

-Alena Graedon, Assistant Professor (Graduate Faculty).
+Alena Graedon, Associate Professor (Graduate Faculty).
 M.F.A., Columbia School of the Arts.
 Specialty is creative writing, fiction, with an emphasis on speculative fiction.

 agraedon@monmouth.edu

-John P. Hanly, Associate Professor (Graduate Faculty).
+John P. Hanly, Associate Professor and Chair (Graduate Faculty).
 B.A., Georgetown College; M.A., University of Chicago; Ph.D., University of Louisville.
 Areas of specialty include composition theory and ethics.

 jphanly@monmouth.edu